“80% of businesses believe they provide excellent customer service, but only 8% of customers agree.” (Forbes)

 Send Button Text: what will be written on your "send" button.
 Keep it simple, something like "send" is fine.

-Step 4: Working Hours
+Step 4: Automatic response

 Your message: write your automatic message informing the user that your team will get back to them during business hours.